kilasuit/PSProfile/docs/ArchitectureDecisionRecords/001-2024-Dec-12-Initial.md

   - We may use wiki's however docs files in the repo seems useful enough for now.
   - We will use GH CLI where possible instead of the Github UI to speed things up

+Commit flow
+- Intend in using branching and PR's but initially will be a push direct to main branch
+- PRs should use rebase merges

 - Azure DevOps
   - We may use of Azure Repos for a secondary host and either a private version of this repo.
   - We may use Azure Pipelines for build and release